-- pepper and other spices for seasoning
+- salt and pepper (and other spices to taste)

-Place the lentils, cooked vegetables (add any grated root vegetables at this stage) and egg into a bowl and mix.
-Season well with some herbs, spices and salt and pepper
+- Place the lentils, cooked vegetables (add any grated root vegetables at this stage) and egg into a bowl and mix.
+Season well with some herbs, spices and salt and pepper.

-Serve sliced, or let it cool and fry to use as a burger
+- Serve sliced, or let it cool and fry to use as a burger.

 - This recipe is very adaptable, use whichever vegetables you have.
 It is especially good for using up anything left at the bottom of the fridge.